John Scarne: Early life

-He was born Orlando Carmelo Scarnecchia in Steubenville, Ohio in the United States of America, and at some point anglicized his name to John Scarne.
+He was born Orlando Carmelo Scarnecchia in Steubenville, Ohio, United States, and at some point anglicized his name to "John Scarne".
 He grew up in the New Jersey communities of Fairview and Guttenberg.
 When he left school after the eighth grade, he learned from a local card sharp how to perform such swindles as The Three Card Monte, and how to cheat in gambling card games by manipulating the cards.

 Scarne began practicing sleight of hand with the goal of becoming a card sharp, but his Roman Catholic mother dissuaded her son from gambling in general, and cheating others in particular.
 She persuaded him to practice magic instead.

 One of Scarne's influences was Nate Leipzig.
 Of Leipzig, Scarne said, "Whatever I can do, is because Nate Leipzig showed me how to do it."
 Scarne soon extended his skill at handling cards to learning—and devising—magical effects with cards.
 He spent a few months learning about crooked gambling devices (including marked cards and loaded dice) at a nearby novelty store.
 Thanks to his endless practice, Scarne began making money as a magician.

 Career

 Gradually, Scarne became an expert at not only magical effects, but games of all kinds as well.
 Articles were written about him in various magazines, and he was hired as a consultant or adviser by various companies, as well as by the US Army, which sent him to bases around the world in order to educate soldiers about the dangers of card and dice cheats.
-He wrote fifteen books and co-wrote a few more for a total of twenty-eight books on games, such as Scarne on Dice, Scarne's Guide to Modern Poker and Scarne's New Complete Guide to Gambling.
+He wrote fifteen books and co-wrote a few more for a total of twenty-eight books on games, including Scarne on Dice, Scarne's Guide to Modern Poker and Scarne's New Complete Guide to Gambling.
 He also wrote two autobiographies: The Amazing World of John Scarne: A Personal History (1956), and The Odds Against Me (1966).
 He served as a technical advisor in the 1973 motion picture The Sting, and doubled for actor Paul Newman's hands during scenes that involved card manipulations and deck switching.

 Scarne was often proclaimed by experts, magicians and editors of the time to be the greatest card manipulator of all time.
 But he was happiest when inventing (and marketing, through his company John Scarne Games, Inc.) new games, which he did quite a bit.
 And he was especially proud of one called Teeko, which he invented in 1945 (version withdrawn), re-invented in 1952 and modified in the 1960s.
 He was so proud of the game that he named his son John Teeko Scarne.
 Teeko quickly spread around the world.
-Even Orson Welles was reported to have been playing Teeko.
 However, Scarne never made a profit on the game, mainly due to water damage in a warehouse which destroyed the entire stock of Teeko sets in one day.
 Today Teeko is virtually unknown.